ElizaKnapp/cs2840_final_project/README.md

 3. Type `make` into the command line

 The make command does the following
-1. Prepares the data for OT (make prepare)
+1. Prepares the data for OT (`make prepare`)
-2. Runs hybrid ground metric OT (make sweep).
+2. Runs hybrid ground metric OT (`make sweep`).
 This returns the optimal alpha for the data clustering that you have selected.
 3. Runs the experiment to evaluate the OT.
-You must select an alpha to evaluate. (make evaluate)
+You must select an alpha to evaluate. (`make evaluate`)

-You can select which OT data to prepare (how we define the clusters) by changing the environment.yaml file.
+By changing the `environment.yaml` file, you can
+1. Select how clusters are defined (kmeans, or human labeled)
-You can also select the size of the OT clusters by changing the environment.yaml file.
+2. Select the size of the OT clusters